 - a platform for testing life-detection or geophysical techniques, terrain tests for rovers and increase the situational awareness of remote support teams,

 - studying the test site as a model region for Martian deserts and extreme life,

-The actual field mission will take place during four weeks in February 2018.
-Based upon 12 preceding Mars analog missions, the Austrian Space Forum has established a mission support infrastructure, trained and certified flight controllers and field crew members as well as a programmatic roadmap to implement a coherent strategy.
+The actual field mission took place during four weeks in February 2018.
+Based upon 11 preceding Mars analog missions, the Austrian Space Forum has established a mission support infrastructure, trained and certified flight controllers and field crew members as well as a programmatic roadmap to implement a coherent strategy.

-Field activities will be scheduled through a “flight plan”, supported by a remote science team and directed by flight controllers at the Mission Support Center in Austria.
-An expert media team will ensure a high international public visibility.
+Field activities are scheduled through a “flight plan”, supported by a remote science team and directed by flight controllers at the Mission Support Center in Austria.
+An expert media team ensured a high international public visibility.

 The AMADEE-18 Test Site in Oman

 The deserts of Dhofar, the largest governorate in the Sultanate of Oman, have a resemblance to various Mars surface features, such as sedimentary structures dating back to the Paleocene and Eocene, salt domes of the South Oman Salt Basin and ancient river beds.
 The test site offers a wide range of sand and rocky surfaces combined with a broad variability in inclination.

 The nearest major city is Salalah, expected temperatures at the test site in February typically range between 16-27°C with less than 10 mm of precipitation.